Mohamed Amelhaf

-Mohamed Amelhaf (born 25 November 1997) is a French footballer who last played as a forward for FC Stade-Payerne.
+Mohamed Amelhaf (محمد أملحاف; born 25 November 1997) is a French footballer who plays as a forward for KVK Westhoek.

 Career

-Born in France to Moroccan parents, Amelhaf signed for Kortrijk II, after a year he joined KFC Poperinge in Belgium.
+Born in France to Moroccan parents, Amelhaf signed for Kortrijk II.
+After a year, he joined KFC Poperinge in Belgium.

-On 1 July 2019, Amelhaf signed a professional contract with VfR Aalen .Amelhaf made his professional debut for VfR Aalen in the 3.
+On 1 July 2019, he signed a professional contract with VfR Aalen.
+He made his professional debut for VfR Aalen in the 3.
 Liga on 13 March 2019, coming on as a substitute in the 68th minute for Johannes Bühler in the 3–0 away win against Karlsruher SC.

 On 2 July 2019, Amelhaf agreed to a three-year contract with French club Saint-Amand FC.

-On 6 August 2020, Amelhaf signed for German club 1.
+On 6 August 2020, he signed for German club 1.
 FC Bruchsal.

 In February 2022, Amelhaf joined Championnat National 3 club IC Croix.

 After a brief career break, he signed with Swiss club FC Thierrens on 21 February 2023, but left the club at the end of the season.

-In the summer of 2023 he joined Swiss club FC Stade-Payerne, but departed from the club in early January 2025, opting to return to France.
+In the summer of 2023, he joined Swiss club FC Stade-Payerne, but departed from the club in early January 2025, opting to return to France.